BaseballCardTracker/bbct-android/README.md

 * Filter list of cards using simple criteria, including card year, card number, both year and number, player's name, or team
 * Update monetary value and number of copies that you own of a particular card

-Latest updates
--

-**What's new in version 0.6.8.1**
-* Version 0.6.8.1
-* Fix bug that prevents editing cards

 Contributing
 -